Draud-Egomann/BlazorMarkdown/README.md

-# Blazor Web App Template
+# Blazor Markdown

-This is a template for a Blazor Web App with a Docker Compose configuration also splitting the database and the application.
+This is a Blazor Web App with a Docker Compose configuration also splitting the database and the application.
+It uses the **Markdig** Libary to render Markdown as HTML on the Frontend.

 ## Prerequisites